-A while back a group of us meet up on-line for a few games.
-When a group of completive euchre players get together, one can expect to see some great games.
+A while back a group of us met on-line for a few games.
+When a group of completive euchre players gets together, one can expect to see some great games.
 After all, each team is determined to outdo the other.
 We were playing sets, 'best two out of three' games.
-These sample hands below, were taken from the last game of the night.
-By this point each team had won two sets, and in the fifth set we were even at a game apiece.
+These sample hands below were taken from the last game of the night.
+By this point, each team had won two sets, and on the fifth set, we were even at a game apiece.

 I'm not going to show every hand, but I will show the hands that I thought stood out from the rest.
 As you look down through the hands, think about what you would have done in the same situation.
 Would you have made the same plays?

-The dealer sits in the West position and has just turned up the nine of clubs.
-Bidding gets passed back around.
+The dealer sits in the West position and turned up the 9 of clubs.
+Bidding is passed around.
 As the dealer, would you have passed or taken a chance by picking the 9?

 TThe dealer decides to pick the 9 and then discards the 9 of hearts.
 Even though West holds neither bower, this is a solid call.
-After all, they now hold 2 trump and 2 off suit aces.
+After all, they now hold two trump and two off suit aces.

 North leads the 10 of hearts, East follows suit with the queen, and I, not wanting to break up my protected left set, throw off the 10 of spades.
 The dealer/maker(W) takes the trick with the ace.

 The maker(W) then leads the 9 of trump.
-It looks like he does not hold the right as he is going on a fishing expedition.
+It looks like he does not hold the right and is going on a fishing expedition.
 My partner(N) plays the right.
-This must be the only trump my partner has or he would have played 'second hand low'.
+This must be the only trump my partner has or he would have played 'second-hand low'.
 East follows suit with the 10 of clubs and I play the queen.

 Now my partner(N) leads the 9 of spades, East follows suit with the queen.
 The only chance I see for a Euchre in if the bidder holds a Diamond.

-The maker(W) trumps my ace and their partner picks up the 3rd trick using the king of trump.
+The maker(W) trumps my ace.
+Next his partner picks up the last trick using the king.
 This gives them their point.

 I'm sitting in South and am the dealer.
-Bidding get passed back to me.
+Bidding is passed back to me.
 Think about what you would do.
 Would you pick the queen and name spades?

 While this isn't a very strong hand, it is one that must be tried.
 This is the type of hand where you definitely need your partners help.
 Be sure to let them.

 West leads their ace of hearts and it walks the board.
-They have 1 trick.
+They have one trick.

 West then leads the jack of diamonds.
 My partner(N) trumps in with the king and everyone else follows suit.
 Now we also have 1 trick.

 Next my partner(N) leads the ace of clubs.
 East trumps in with the left.
 I(S) being void in clubs, could have over trumped with the right.
-But that would have left me with 2 losing cards.
-Instead I used this as an opportunity to rid my hand of a useless jack of hearts.
-Their team now has 2 tricks.
+However, that would have left me with two losing cards.
+Instead, I used this as an opportunity to rid my hand of a useless jack of hearts.
+Their team now has two tricks.